scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 It is useful for many applications including symbolic computation, term simplification, term rewriting systems, automated theorem proving, and model checking.
 In this paper, we present a pattern matching library for Python and the underlying algorithms.

-The goal of pattern matching is to find a match substitution given a subject term and a pattern which is an term with placeholders :cite:`Baader1998`.
+The goal of pattern matching is to find a match substitution given a subject term and a pattern which is a term with placeholders :cite:`Baader1998`.
 The substitution maps placeholders in the pattern to replacement terms.
 A match is a substitution that can be applied to the pattern with the result being the original subject.
+As an example consider the subject :math:`f(a)` and the pattern :math:`f(x)` where :math:`x` is a placeholder.
+Then the substitution :math:`\{ x \mapsto a \}` is a match.
-This basic form of pattern matching is called syntactic matching.
+This form of pattern matching without any special properties of function symbols is called syntactic matching.
+For syntactic patterns, the match is unique if it exists.

 Among the existing systems, Mathematica_ arguably offers the most expressive pattern matching.
 Its pattern matching offers similar expressiveness as Python's regular expressions, but for symbolic tree structures instead of strings.